systemd/systemd/docs/CODING_STYLE.md

 - To determine the length of a constant string `"foo"`, don't bother with `sizeof("foo")-1`, please use `strlen()` instead (both gcc and clang optimize the call away for fixed strings).
 The only exception is when declaring an array.
-In that case use STRLEN, which evalutates to a static constant and doesn't force the compiler to create a VLA.
+In that case use STRLEN, which evaluates to a static constant and doesn't force the compiler to create a VLA.

 - If you want to concatenate two or more strings, consider using `strjoina()`